openbsd/src/gnu/llvm/llvm/docs/LangRef.rst

 ::

-      declare ptrty llvm.ptrmask(ptrty %ptr, intty %mask) readnone speculatable
+      declare ptrty llvm.ptrmask(ptrty %ptr, intty %mask) speculatable memory(none)

 Arguments:
 """"""""""

-The first argument is a pointer.
-The second argument is an integer.
+The first argument is a pointer or vector of pointers.
+The second argument is an integer or vector of integers with the same bit width as the index type size of the first argument.

 Overview:
 """"""""""